opatiny/octanis-internship-workbook/docs/programming/uavcan/uavcan.md

 ### hardware interface

 To be able to scan a UAVCAN network, you have to have all your nodes connected with the UAVCAN cables.
 The board at one extremity of the chain must be connected to a **Zubax Babel** board, which is connected to a computer using a micro USB cable.

+**Warning:** Be very careful when connecting the boards that the cables are correct.
+They are parallel and anti-parallel cables, and you must verify that the pins are correct on both sides!!!

 ### Various features of uavcan gui tools